TypiCal25/Knowledge/Academics/Capstone/Introduction to Cryptography and Cryptanalysis.md

 3. Understanding the Necessary Assumptions
 # Perfectly Secret Encryption
 The encryption schemes which are effective even against an adversary with an unbounded computation power are known as perfectly secret encryption schemes.
+## How Is Randomness Generated?
+Modern random-number generation proceeds in